intermine/intermine/README.md

   * [ThaleMine](https://apps.araport.org/thalemine)
   * [PhytoMine](http://phytozome.jgi.doe.gov/phytomine)

-InterMine is free, open-source software.

-For extensive documentation please visit: [InterMine Documentation][readthedocs]
+For details, please visit: [InterMine Documentation][readthedocs]

-If you run an InterMine, or use one in your research, in order to improve the chance of continued funding for the InterMine project it would be appreciated if groups that use InterMine or parts of InterMine would let us know (email [info[at]flymine.org](mailto:info flymine.org)).
+If you run an InterMine, or use one in your research, in order to improve the chance of continued funding for the InterMine project it would be appreciated if groups that use InterMine or parts of InterMine would let us know (email [info[at]flymine.org](mailto:info intermine.org)).

 Getting Started With InterMine
 -------------------------------